 Council Tax Arrears

 If you live in Scotland and you’re struggling with council tax debts, first of all; you’re not alone.
-According to a StepChange report in late 2014, Scots consistently have the highest level of council tax arrears in the UK.
+A 2018 StepChange report highlighted the problem of council tax arrears showing that over 30% of people contacting the debt charity were struggling with keeping up with their council tax obligations.

 For over 25 years, we’ve helped thousands of people across Scotland with their council tax arrears; not only enabling them to lead a debt-free future but also maintain a roof over their heads.
-Here, we discuss council tax debts and what your next steps should be.
+Here, we discuss council tax debts and what your next steps should be if you have fallen behind.

 What happens when you cannot pay your Council Tax?

-Council Tax is not an optional payment; it is mandatory and due monthly.
+Council Tax is not an optional payment; it is mandatory and due monthly or in one lump sum at the start of the year.
 If you fall behind with payments, you can quickly find yourself under pressure from your local council and, as time goes by, your debt will be passed onto sheriff officers who can make life feel increasingly uncomfortable.

 If you continually fall behind with your council tax, the council will ultimately pass your case onto local sheriff officers (also known as bailiffs in other parts of the UK).
 Sheriff Officers have the right to repossess items from your property to and enforce court orders against you.

 At this stage, things can get very complex and very damaging for you personally.
-It goes without question that you should aim to contact us before this stage but even if you are facing sheriff officer action at present, there are still ways we can help you.
+It goes without saying that you should aim to contact us for help and advice before this stage, but even if your situation has got to the point where you are facing sheriff officer action at present, there are still ways we can help you.

-Contact our experienced team in confidence today and we can provide free independent advice.
+Contact our experienced team in confidence today and we can provide free independent advice based on your individual circumstances.